saviogl/sails-hook-solr/README.md

 With solrClient in hands you can perform any method provided by `solr-node-client`.

 ## Class Methods
-In order to speed up the integration of the we.js projects and solr, this plugin exposes a few useful `Class Methods` to the models:
+In order to speed up the integration of the Sails.js projects and Solr, this hook exposes a few useful `Class Methods` to the models:
 ### updateSolrQuery(opts, callback)
 This method retrieves all records from a given query (`opts`), populates all associations and update these documents to the solr corresponding index/core.
-> The current version of this plugin is built on top of Sails.js and uses Waterline `find(opts).populateAll()`to fetch data.
+> This hook uses `find(opts).populateAll()` to fetch data.

 #### @param {object} opts
 > More information on available query parameters in http://sailsjs.org/#!/documentation/concepts/ORM/Querylanguage.html?q=query-language-basics